 A: Please include any and all relevant information in your petition statement.
 It is very important that you address why you are petitioning for an exception to policy and why your circumstances are compelling enough to make an exception.
 If there are health or extenuating personal reasons, sometimes it is helpful for a healthcare provider or a mentor/adviser to write a letter of support to add to your petition.
 The student should include a note mentioning additional documentation so that all letters are matched to the original petition.

 A: One possible reason is that the circumstance was not substantial enough to grant an exception that would be consistent with the overall academic mission and practices of the College.

 If you believe your petition has merit to challenge the policy then another possible answer is that not enough information was provided.
 It is best that you obtain as much support for your case as possible, this might mean reaching out to your adviser and professors so that they can write you a letter.
 It also means that if you are basing your petition on new medical information that your medical provider should be able to write the committee a letter supporting the documentation that you've submitted (the committee doesn't need to know your personal health information but we should be able to hear that the professional has reviewed your petition and can medically back the rationale).

 Q: I received a response from the committee and my petition was denied, is there anything I can do?

 A: Decisions made by the committee are considered final unless new, substantive information can be presented within two weeks of the original petition date.
 It is crucial that you submit all necessary paperwork, signatures, letters of support etc. along with your petition.
 Please work with your house dean or academic adviser to review your petition .
 Depending on the circumstances surrounding the petition you may be required to submit a new petition with updated signatures.
-This new information must be submitted by Friday at 4pm within the two week deadline in order for the new petition to be heard.
+This new information must be submitted by the deadline within the two weeks of your notice from the committee in order for the new petition to be heard.